avitalze/All4Ole-Client/README.md

 # All4Ole-Client

-Build For Good, Apps Flyler's mobile app challenge
+Build For Good, Apps Flyer's mobile app challenge

 Created by: Gilad Asher, Israel Shai and Avital Zehavi